pratyushpratik/TheDramaFever/README.md

 2. Build and run the project on the iOS Simulator or your physical device.

 3. Browse through the list of popular movies/dramas or use the search bar to find specific movies/dramas.

+## TestCases

+1. Unit/Integration test cases are written in VMMovieListTestCase class.

+2. UI test cases are written in DiagnalTestUITests class -> testExample().

 ## Contributing